-Info: Instrument name, hardware and software version, date of manufacture. instrument features
+Info: Instrument name, hardware and software version, date of manufacture, instrument features

-Procedure

-Check if the correct language is already set for the display.
-If not, you can change the language in the menu item " Display - Menu language".

-Start with the setup of POINTRAC 31.

-In the main menu item "Setup", the individual submenu items should be selected one after the other and provided with the correct parameters to ensure optimum setting of the measurement.
+Procedure Check if the correct language is already set for the display.
+If not, you can change the language in the menu item " Display - Menu lan-guage ".
+Setup Display Setup Display Display Brache des Menus Razeigewert 2 Anzeigevert 2 Razeigeformat Einheit der Pulsrate Start with the setup of POINTRAC 31.
+In the main menu item " Setup ", the individual submenu items should be selected one after the other and provided with the correct parameters to ensure optimum adjustment of the measurement.
 The procedure is described in the following.
 Stick with the normal sequence of the menu items as closely as possible.

-6.3.1 Setup

-Measurement loop name

-In this menu item you can assign an unambiguous name to the sensor or measurement loop.
-Push the " OK" key to start the editing.
-With the " +" key you change the sign and with the " ->" key you jump to the next position.
+Setup Setup - Measurement loop name In this menu item you can assign an unambiguous name to the sensor or measurement loop.
+Push the " OK " key to start the editing.
+With the "+" key you change the sign and with the "->" key you jump to the next position.
 You can enter names with max.
 19 characters.
-The character set comprises:

-- Capital letters from A ...
-Z

-- Numbers from 0 ...
-9

-- Special characters + / blanks

-Isotope

-In this menu item you can adjust the POINTRAC 31 to the isotope installed in the source container.
+The character set comprises: Capital letters from A Z Numbers from 0 9 Special characters + - / blanks Measurement loop name SENSOR Setup - Isotope In this menu item you can adjust the POINTRAC 31 to the isotope installed in the source container.
 For this purpose, check which isotope is in the source container.
 You can find this information on the type label of the source container.

-Through this selection, the sensitivity of the sensor is adapted perfectly to the isotope.
+Isotope Isotope Cs-137 ▼ ✓ Co-60 Through this selection, the constituity of the consor is adapted per fectly to the isotope.
 The normal reduction of source activity through radioactive decay is thus taken into account.
 The POINTRAC 31 requires this information for the automatic decay compensation.
 This ensures error-free measurement over the entire lifetime of the gamma emitter - an annual recalibration is not necessary.